B2B Marketing Funnel: What It Is and How to Build, Track, and Optimize Yours

 A metric all of your fellow colleagues can relate to (even those not on the marketing team) is sales revenue.

-Measuring marketing funnel success lays the ground for strategic decision-making.
+Measuring marketing funnel success lays the groundwork for strategic decision-making.
 It helps you be more data-driven, optimizes your marketing strategies, and gets the most out of your budget to maximize ROI.

 Other revenue-focused metrics you need to track are: